 Multiple SDK implementations

-This topic describes best practices for using multiple Optimizely Full Stack SDKs.
+This topic describes best practices for using multiple Optimizely Feature Experimentation SDKs.

 In more complex codebases, a single customer interaction will often involve multiple services and languages.
 For example, maybe you want to:

-- Run an experiment spanning multiple services written in different languages–for example, when using a microservice architecture, or when migrating from an old stack to a new one.
+- Run an experiment spanning multiple services written in different languages–for example, when using a microservice architecture or migrating from an old stack to a new one.

-Optimizely provides Full Stack SDKs for most major languages.
-This guide describes some common use cases for multiple languages, demonstrates how to get started with multiple languages, and addresses some common implementation questions.
+Optimizely provides Feature Experimentation SDKs for most major languages.
+This guide describes common use cases for multiple languages, demonstrates how to get started with multiple languages, and addresses some common implementation questions.

 Download the necessary SDK version

-If you plan to use multiple SDKs, we strongly recommend using SDK versions released after April 2018 (version 2.0 or later for most of the Full Stack SDKs).
+If you plan to use multiple SDKs, we strongly recommend using SDK versions released after April 2018 (version 2.0 or later for most of the Feature Experimentation SDKs).
 These versions generate a v4 datafile with full Feature Management support that works across all version 2.0 SDKs.

-For help with choosing the correct SDK version or versions for your particular implementation, contact Optimizely Support.
+For help choosing the correct SDK version or versions for your particular implementation, contact Optimizely Support.

 If you have existing projects using pre-v2.0 SDK versions released before April 2018, you can still use them across multiple languages.
 However, there are some important restrictions:

-You cannot use Feature Management with existing Mobile projects.
-To use Feature Management with Mobile, install a 2.x or 3.x SDK and determine if you need to create a new Full Stack project.
+- You cannot use Feature Management with existing Mobile projects.
+To use Feature Management with Mobile, install a 2.x or 3.x SDK and determine if you need to create a new Optimizely Feature Experimentation project.

 Consistent bucketing and why it matters

-All Optimizely SDKs use MurmurHash3 to determine whether a user is bucketed into a experiment, and if so, which variation they receive.
+All Optimizely Feature Experimentation SDKs use MurmurHash3 to determine whether a user is bucketed into an experiment and if so, which variation they receive.
 This is based on the user ID and the experiment key.
-The bucketing code is shared across all Optimizely SDKs.
+The bucketing code is shared across all Optimizely Feature Experimentation SDKs.

-This behavior is the core of Full Stack’s support for multiple languages.
+This behavior is the core of Optimizely Feature Experimentation's support for multiple languages.
 However, it relies on three assumptions:

-You must use the same datafile across SDKs.
-Learn more about best practices for Manage Config (datafile).
+- You must use the same datafile across SDKs.
+Learn more about managing the datafile.

 Bucketing ‘at the source’ for server-side experiments

-- If you maintain many different client SDKs across different platforms, it may lighten your implementation workload to consolidate bucketing
+- If you maintain many different client SDKs across other platforms, it may lighten your implementation workload to consolidate bucketing

 Sharing user IDs and attributes with client SDKs